 Transport industry empowerment leaders.

-As a company that believes that South Africa’s future can only be secured through real transformation, we have worked hard to improve our B-BBEE score from Level 3 in 2017 to Level 2 in 2018.
-We are immensely proud of our current Level 2 B-BBEE contributor with value added supplier status, enabling our customers to claim 125% of their business-spend with Cargo Carriers towards their procurement scores.
+As a company that believes that South Africa’s future can only be secured through real transformation, we have worked hard to improve our B-BBEE score from Level 3 in 2017 to Level 2 in 2018 and retaining Level 2 in the 2019 accreditation.
+We are proud of our current Level 2 B-BBEE contributor with value added supplier status, enabling our customers to claim 125% of their business-spend with Cargo Carriers towards their procurement scores.

 We continue to take a proactive approach towards ensuring satisfactory levels of compliance at all levels in with the revised B-BBEE Codes.